- First, be organised. If the event is a camping one, you must bring a tent and sleeping bag.

 - Can I work only before or after the festival or event?

 - How will my shifts be organised?

-- What is the difference between a Team Leader, Area Leader and a Manager?
+- What is the difference between a Team Leader and Job Lead?

-- How do I become a Team Leader, Area Leader or a Manager?
+- How do I become a Team Leader or Job Lead?

 - Can I get a backstage pass?

 - When do I need to arrive at an Event/Festival?